shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 #### Find and replace
 Use the Find panel to find and replace text in editor.
 It marks all matches in editor with yellow.
 Also can find files by name and files containing text.

-#### Code creation tools
+#### Code tools
-There are several code creation tools in menu Code.
-Some tools create code to find the captured window, control, UI element or image.
-Other tools help to insert parts of regular expression or keys string.
+The Code menu contains dialogs and simple commands for creating code to find a window, UI element or image, for inserting parts of regular expression or keys string, and more.

 #### Focus
 To focus the code editor control without changing selection: middle-click.